-To capture different verification algorithms, an IVL semantics must not prescribe how to construct a proof and should instead abstract over different algorithms.
-Back-ends should have the freedom to apply various techniques to compute proof obligations (e.g., symbolic execution or verification condition generation), to resolve trade-offs between completeness and automation (e.g., by overapproximating proof obligations), and to discharge proof obligations (e.g., instantiating existentially quantified variables in different ways).
-For instance, existing algorithms have different performance characteristics for different classes of verification problems [Eilers et al. 2024]; an IVL semantics should provide the freedom to choose the best one for the problem at hand.
-In practice, capturing different verification algorithms is important for verifiers with multiple back-ends for the same language (e.g., based on either symbolic execution or verification condition generation).
-However, even a single back-end may offer a variety of different algorithms, which are chosen based on heuristics or configured by the user (e.g., via command-line options).
-Moreover, back-ends along with their verification algorithms apply different algorithms over time, as their developers optimize existing verification algorithms or add support for new verification algorithms.
+To capture different verification strategies, an IVL's semantics must not prescribe how to construct a proof.
+Back-ends should have the freedom to apply various techniques to compute proof obligations (e.g., symbolic execution or verification condition generation), to resolve trade-offs between completeness and automation (e.g., by over-approximating proof obligations), and to discharge proof obligations (e.g., using automatic or interactive provers).
+For instance, existing algorithms for computing proof obligations have different performance characteristics for different classes of verification problems [20]; an IVL semantics should provide the freedom to choose the best one for the problem at hand.

 Challenge 2: Connecting the IVL to back-ends.
 Soundness requires that successful verification of an IVL program by a back-end verifier implies the correctness of the IVL program.
 Since a back-end verifier's algorithm ultimately decides the outcome of a verification run, a soundness proof needs to formally connect the concrete verification algorithm to the IVL's semantics.
-In particular, this soundness proof needs to consider the proof search algorithms and optimizations performed by a concrete verification back-end and show that they produce correct results according to the IVL semantics.
-However, different back-ends typically use a diverse range of strategies to (for example) represent the program state, unroll recursive definitions, choose existentially-quantified permission amounts, and select the footprints of magic wands [Dardinier et al. 2022b].
+In particular, this soundness proof needs to consider the proof search strategies and optimizations performed by a concrete verification back-end and show that they produce correct results according to the IVL semantics.
+However, different back-ends typically use a diverse range of strategies to (for example) represent the program state, unroll recursive definitions, choose existentially-quantified permission amounts, and select the footprints of magic wands [16].